OfficeDev/teams-toolkit/docs/fx-core/switch-account-or-subscription-help.md

 * If `{env}.{time}.userdata` exists in the backup folder, replace the content of `{env}.userdata` with the content of `{env}.{time}.userdata`.
 * If you want to recover for a remote environment and your project previously contains Azure sources, update the value of "resourceBaseName" and "botServiceName"(delete this key if not exists) to the value defined in `azure.parameters.{env}.{time}.json`.
 * Run provision and deploy again.
-* Delete the backup files when you think there is no need to keep them.
+* Delete the backups when you think there is no need to keep them.

 ## Error